-In comparison with what is in Ishaka-Bushenti Municipality once a girl conceives she has to drop out from school, although there are some few who after giving birth to their children resumed schooling.
+In comparison with what is in schools of Budaka District, when a girl conceives she has to drop out from school, although there are some few who after giving birth to their children resumed schooling.

 Moncloa et al (2003) on the same note contributed that young motherhood in an industrialized country can affect employment and social class.